LeBron James & CNN To Produce Documentary On The 1921 Tulsa Race Massacre

 LeBron James‘ production house, The SpringHill Company, is set to produce a documentary on the 1921 Tulsa race massacre along with CNN Films, Variety reported.

-Titled Dreamland: The Rise and Fall of Black Wall Street, the movie will examine the events that led to the slaughter of hundreds of African Americans in Tulsa, Oklahoma, between May and June of 1921.
+Titled Dreamland: The Rise and Fall of Black Wall Street, the movie will examine the events that led to the slaughter of hundreds of African Americans in Tulsa, Oklahoma, between May 31 and June 1, 1921.
 The city was known for having one of the most prominent Black communities in the country, earning the nickname “Black Wall Street.”

 “At SpringHill, we embody empowerment and focus on shining a light on stories that are the fabric of American history,” SpringHill’s Chief Content Officer Jamal Henderson told Variety.